 The possession or use of any weapon or dangerous item in schools creates a significant threat to safety as well as an impediment to teaching and learning.
-BOCES administrative staff are authorized to use metal detectors and/or metal scanners to the extent determined necessary to protect and promote the safety, health and welfare of students, faculty, staff, employees, and other persons within BOCES schools and programs.
+BOCES administrative staff (or designee, under the direction of a BOCES administrator), are authorized to use metal detectors and/or metal scanners to the extent determined necessary to protect and promote the safety, health and welfare of students, faculty, staff, employees, and other persons within BOCES schools and programs.